-Reconstructing climate history
+Reconstructing climate history using ice cores

 The climate has clearly changed in the past, affecting the planet and living things generally.
-For over 2 million years, the climate has been dominated by extended periods of globally colder temperatures than present (several degrees or more depending on location).
-These ice ages (or "glacial periods") are interrupted by briefer warm (or "interglacial") periods like the present one, which has lasted for approximately 10 000 years.
+For over two million years, the climate has been dominated by extended periods of globally colder temperatures than present (several degrees or more depending on location).
+These ice ages (or “glacial periods”) are interrupted by briefer warm (or “interglacial”) periods like the present one, which has lasted for approximately 10 000 years.

 While the climate is complex it is clear from past history that it has at least these two semi-stable states.
 Exactly what triggers a change between these states is not completely understood.
 We know, for example, that some of the glacial/interglacial cycle is explained by changes in the earth's orbit, which influence the amount and distribution of heat input from the sun.